ilcato/homebridge-fibaro-home-center/.github/ISSUE_TEMPLATE/new-device---incorrect-device-display.md

 - what is this product:
 - as what should it be displayed,
 - whether it does not display at all or displays incorrectly (as what device?),
 - what version of this plugin,
+- what Home Center:

 - API response for this product:
 ```